 Uniform Grant Application in fillable PDF format.
 Signature page must be printed, signed, scanned and submitted with application.
 Uniform Budget utilizing the template provided by DCEO for this project.
 The entire budget with all worksheets included even if the worksheets are not relevant to the grant opportunity must be submitted with the application materials.
 Signature page must be printed, signed, scanned and submitted with application.
+Ensure any match to be contributed is included for evaluation.
 Conflict of Interest Disclosure Mandatory Disclosures

-This Notice of Funding Opportunity also requires the submission of the following other programmatic specific items:
+This Notice of Funding Opportunity also requires the submission of the following other programmatic specific items as part of the program application that can be found on the website where you accessed the application document:

-- Executive Summary (one page): Provide a one-page summary that identifies/describes the: - Applicant; - Geographic area and Economic Development Region and community(ies) to be served: - If partnerships exist, identify members including but not limited to: education and training agencies, regional employers, business and industry associations, economic development organizations, one-stop partners, organized labor, and others determined appropriate; - Brief description of services to be provided, and the underserve population(s) to be served; - Anticipated goals and outcomes of this project based on Attachment II: Participant Demographics and Outcomes Summary - Grant amount requested.
+☐ Executive Summary (one page):

+Provide a one-page summary that identifies/describes the:

+- Applicant Name; - Geographic area, Economic Development Region, county(ies), and community(ies) to be served; - If partnerships exist, identify members including but not limited to: education and training agencies, regional employers, business and industry associations, economic development organizations, one-stop partners, organized labor, and others determined appropriate; - Brief description of services to be provided, and the underserve population(s) to be served; - Anticipated goals and outcomes of this project based on Attachment II: Participant Demographics and Outcomes Summary

-• Technical Proposal (not to exceed 20 pages):
+☐ Technical Proposal (not to exceed 20 pages):